-Shortcut file referenced by Web browsers, such as Microsoft Internet Explorer (MSIE), Apple Safari, and Google Chrome; contains information for a Web URL; also sometimes contains a reference to the favicon.ico icon file, which is displayed as the icon for the shortcut file.
+A URL file is a shortcut file referenced by web browsers, such as Microsoft Internet Explorer (MSIE), Apple Safari, and Google Chrome.
+It contains a web URL and may also store a reference to the favicon.ico icon file, which is displayed as the icon for the shortcut file.

 To create a URL file in Windows, simply drag the URL address from your browser window onto your desktop.
 It will create a URL file that will open the address when double-clicked.
 If you drag the URL address to your desktop on a Mac, it will create a .WEBLOC file instead.